 Reconstruction Statistics

 The basic statistics for iMR540 are displayed in Table 1.
 Notably, reactions are categorized as 1) internal reactions, occurring entirely within the cytoplasm; 2) transport reactions, involving translocation of at least one chemical species across the cell membrane; 3) exchange reactions, which supply metabolites to or remove metabolites from the model.
 Of the 586 internal reactions in our network, over 85% of the internal reactions in our reconstruction are associated with at least one gene.
 We suspect that a major reason for this high percentage of gene-associated reactions was our use of likelihood based gap filling, which resulted in the automated addition of 66 genes to our reconstruction before we began to curate it manually.
-Furthermore, we relied heavily on biochemical knowledge from literature sources, particularly regarding recently-elucidated biosynthesis pathways that were not available in annotation databases.
-Combined, our use of maximum likelihood gap filling and reliance on published literature sources are the likely causes for our consistent ties to gene homology.
+Furthermore, we relied heavily on biochemical knowledge from literature sources, particularly regarding recently-elucidated biosynthesis pathways that were not initially available in annotation databases.
+Our combined use of maximum likelihood gap filling and reliance on published literature sources are the likely causes for our consistent ties to gene homology.

 Another salient detail of our reconstruction is that it includes many “dead-end” metabolites and reactions that cannot be synthesized or consumed.
 Thus, these metabolites and reactions are not part of our simulatable model, but we have included them in our reconstruction because they are all gene-associated; all dead end internal reactions in our reconstruction have at least one gene association.
 This indicates that there is genetic evidence supporting the presence each dead end reaction and metabolite, thus they should be involved in metabolism even though we have not yet elucidated full synthesis or consumption pathways.
 They represent excellent candidates for further exploration of M. maripaludis metabolism, particularly as iMR540 is updated and expanded in the future.